 During the year ended December 31, 2022, the Company filed a Notice of Intention to Make a Normal Course Issuer Bid (the "Notice of Intention") with the TSX Venture Exchange ("TSX-V") on September 15, 2022.
 Upon receiving approval from the TSX-V, effective September 16, 2022, the Company commenced a normal course issuer bid ("NCIB"), whereby the Company may purchase for cancellation up to 6,579,074 shares, being 5% of the issued and outstanding shares as of such date.
-Any purchases under the NCIB will be made on the open market through the facilities of the TSX-V or alternative Canadian trading systems.
-Purchases will be made at market prices of the shares at the time of acquisition.
+Any purchases under the NCIB were made on the open market through the facilities of the TSX-V or alternative Canadian trading systems.
+Purchases were made at market prices of the shares at the time of acquisition.

-Purchases under the NCIB may commence as of September 16, 2022, and will end on the earlier of: (i) September 14, 2023; or (ii) the date on which the Company has purchased the maximum number of shares to be acquired under the NCIB.
+Purchases under the NCIB may commence as of September 16, 2022, and ended on the earlier of: (i) September 14, 2023; or (ii) the date on which the Company has purchased the maximum number of shares to be acquired under the NCIB.
 The Company may terminate the NCIB earlier if it feels it is appropriate to do so.

-The normal course issuer bid will be conducted through Kidoz Inc's broker Research Capital Corporation.
-The purchase and payment of the common shares will be made in accordance with the requirements of the TSX-V and applicable securities laws.
-The actual number of common shares purchased, timing of purchases and share price will depend upon market conditions at the time and securities law requirements.
-All common shares acquired will be returned to treasury and cancelled.
+The normal course issuer bid was conducted through Kidoz Inc's broker Research Capital Corporation.
+The purchase and payment of the common shares were made in accordance with the requirements of the TSX-V and applicable securities laws.
+The actual number of common shares purchased, timing of purchases and share price depended upon market conditions at the time and securities law requirements.
+All common shares acquired were returned to treasury and cancelled.